- Bank Jobs

 There is a natural fear of job loss resulting from automation and robotics in India.
 Repetitive processes are being increasingly automated.
 Banks in India are already using chatbots and even humanoid robots.

 India, South Africa and China may face “social upheavals and increased income inequality” in the future due to increasing adoption of emerging technologies like artificial intelligence, says a report.
 According to the research report by Deloitte Global, while executives conceptually understand the changes the fourth industrial revolution (Industry 4.0) will bring, they are less certain how they should act to benefit from those changes.

 Since the launch of “Make in India” in 2014, much progress has been achieved in pursuing the country’s manufacturing agenda and global competitiveness.
 Globally, India is the sixth-largest manufacturing nation and the biggest recipient of foreign direct investments (FDIs).
 India has also improved its rank on the Global Competitiveness Index and Global Innovation Index.

 India’s manufacturing sector, accounting for just 16-17% of gross domestic product (GDP), holds enough untapped potential.
 The adoption of local content policy in public procurement and the goods and services tax (GST) will provide further impetus to Make in India.

-India has a number of factors in its favour, including a huge and growing market, a large workforce with diverse skills, demographic dividend, English-speaking scientists and engineers, research and development centres of over 1,000 top global multinationals, the world’s third-largest technology start-up base and a government focus on making the nation an easy place to do business.
+India has a number of factors in its favor, including a huge and growing market, a large workforce with diverse skills, demographic dividend, English-speaking scientists and engineers, research and development centers of over 1,000 top global multinationals, the world’s third-largest technology start-up base and a government focus on making the nation an easy place to do business.

-- India’s low labour cost advantage is being eroded, but its demographic dividend has potential for transformation into a strategic resource for digital revolution.
+- India’s low labor cost advantage is being eroded, but its demographic dividend has potential for transformation into a strategic resource for digital revolution.